robolab-pavia/slr-kit/slrkit_projects.md

 **IMPORTANT:**

 there are some issues on the reproducibility of the LDA training.
-Setting the `seed` option (see below) is not enough to guarantee the reproducibilty of the experiment.
+Setting the `seed` option (see below) is not enough to guarantee the reproducibility of the experiment.
 It is also necessary to set the environment variable `PYTHONHASHSEED` to `0`.
 The following command sets the variable for a single run in a Linux shell: